-A subscription is created in the Operator Lifecycle Manager (OLM), and the Operator is installed in the chosen namespace.
+A subscription is created in the Operator Lifecycle Manager (OLM), and the operator is installed in the chosen namespace.
 Successful installation implies that the following requirements in the Cluster Service Version (CSV) are created:

 - Service account (SA)

 - Role-based access control (RBAC)

 - Deployment

-The deployment is successfully scaled to 1.
-After it is installed, the Operator is marked as installed on the Operator Hub window.
+By default, a deployment creates only one instance of an application, scaled to 1.
+After the operator installation completes, the operator is marked as installed in the OperatorHub window.

 - 5. Navigate to Catalog > Installed Operators.
-The CodeReady Workspaces Operator with an InstallSucceded message displays.
+The CodeReady Workspaces operator with an InstallSucceded message is displayed.

 Figure 3.4.
-Installed Operator on Operator Hub
+Installed Operators on OperatorHub

-- 6. To deploy CodeReady Workspaces 1.1.0 on the Operator, take the following steps: - a.
-To create a custom resource Che Cluster that the Operator will watch in the selected namespace, click on the Operator > CodeReady Workspaces Cluster (or click Provided APIs). - b.
+- 6. To deploy CodeReady Workspaces 1.2 on the operator: - a.
+In the selected namespace, create a custom resource Che Cluster that the operator will watch.
+To do so, click Operator > CodeReady Workspaces Cluster. - b.
 Click Create Che Cluster.